Who We Are

 Promote authentic Canadian craft beer to all audiences nationally and internationally.

-The CCBA-AMBC will be governed by a board of directors made up as follows:
+The CCBA-AMBC is governed by a board of directors made up as follows:

 One board member representing each of the ten provincial associations, elected by each association’s board; and